 Other companies that plan to ship XM-ready home products in 2005 and 2006 include Boston Acoustics, Crosley, Denon, Eton, GPX, Harman Kardon, LG, Onkyo, Orient Power, Pioneer, Polk and Thomson.

 The first Yamaha A/V receivers, due in March, are four RX-series models priced from a suggested $349 to $649.
 They will be followed in April by four HTR series receivers priced at a suggested $229 to $849 through mass distribution channels, the company said.
-Two or three YHT-series HTiBs will follow soon after.
+Two or three YHT-series HTiBs will follow soon after, a spokesman added.